jenitta2/jenitta2/README.md

   - Exploring the ins and outs of HTML and CSS.
   - Navigating through the world ofWeb application development.
   - Learning with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
-  - Diving into PostgreSQL for efficient and scalable database management.

 ## 📬 Get in Touch

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/jenitta-supriya/)

-Thanks for stopping by!
+Thanks for visiting my profile!
 Let's connect and explore the fascinating world of technology together. 🚀
 <!--

 - 🔭 I’m currently working on a web based notepad application